Honors Program

 HN - Honors

-The following courses have been designed by the Monroe College Honors Board, and therefore bear the distinction of “HN.”
+The following courses have been designed by the Monroe University Honors Board, and therefore bear the distinction of “HN.”
 These courses are of an interdisciplinary nature, exposing students to various subject matters within humanities and the liberal arts.

 The Monroe College Honors Program works to instill the thirst for "lifelong learning."
 Learning can happen in many different environments and settings.
 Therefore, this course seeks to maximize student experiential learning outside of the classroom.
 Any student who wishes to enroll in this course must receive pre-approval from the Honors Program Director.
 There are various pathways in this course, including the following: 1.
 Undergraduate Research or Creative Activity - Students may propose a research project or creative activity that will accrue 80-120 hours of work.
 2. Service Learning - Students who engage in regular community service or volunteer work (at least 80-120 hours in a semester) may propose this experience (note-community service offerings through the Honors Program do not count toward the hours).
 3. Field Experience - Students who must complete non-paid, mandatory field requirements for their degrees (80-120 hours in a semester) may propose this experience.
 4. Internship - Students who wish to take on a non-major related internship or internship in addition to the major-required internship (80-120 hours in a semester) may propose this experience.
 5. Study Abroad - Students who receive approval to study through the College's Study Aboard Program (80-120 hours in a semester) may propose this experience.
 This is a non-credit course but successful completion will result in earning three (3) honors units toward the honors diploma.
 Alongside the work being done outside of the classroom, students will engage in the course in the online envrionment to cultivate a multitude of skills, including problem solving, effective communication, taking initative, demonstrating leadership, and more.
 Through guided critical reflection and intentionally crafted assignments, students will draw connections between their experience and what they have learned in the Honors Program.
 The course will culminate with a tangible product that showcases the value of the experience.